Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Analysis

-On the other hand, \textbf{VoT prompting might underperform in those tasks where LLMs can leverage logical reasoning without visualizing their internal states}.
-We conducted experiments in natural language navigation within a ring, where navigation instructions are either clockwise or counter-clockwise movements.
-By normalizing each instruction to a signed number, LLM converts this task to mathematical calculation of adding and modulus operation.
-For example, instructions of 15 steps clockwise and 3 steps counter clockwise are normalized to {(15 - 3) \% 12}.
+On the other hand, \textbf{VoT prompting might underperform in those tasks where LLMs can leverage logical reasoning without visualizing internal states}.
+We conducted experiments in natural language navigation within a ring~\citep{yamada2023evaluating}, where navigation instructions are either clockwise or counter-clockwise movements.
+By normalizing each instruction to a signed number, GPT-4 converts this task to mathematical calculation of adding and modulus operation.
+For example, instructions of 15 steps clockwise and 3 steps counter-clockwise are normalized to {(15 - 3) \% 12}.
 Results show that {GPT-4 CoT} outperforms {GPT-4 VoT} with 52.5\% VS 49.5\% among 200 test instances with ring size of 12.